quaric/zadark/README.md

 - Allow customization according to your needs:
     + Themes: Light, Dark and Dark dimmed.
     + Single Theme: Zalo will use your selected theme.
-    + Sync With System: Zalo theme will match your system settings (Browser Extension  only).
+    + Sync With System: Zalo theme will match your system settings.

 ### Important Notes